8gears/n8n-helm-chart/README.md

   tolerations: []
   affinity: {}

+  # extraContainers is a list of sidecar containers.
+Specified as a YAML list.
+  extraContainers: []
+  # extraContainers:
+  #   - name: my-sidecar
+  #     image: busybox:latest
+  #     command: ["sh", "-c", "while true; do echo hello && sleep 60; done"]

 # Webhook related settings
 # With .Values.scaling.webhook.enabled=true you disable Webhooks from the main process, but you enable the processing on a different Webhook instance.
 # See https://github.com/8gears/n8n-helm-chart/issues/39#issuecomment-1579991754 for the full explanation.